 This test involves only normal urination.
 There is no discomfort.

 Your provider may order this test if you have signs of a condition that affects body fluids, such as dehydration, vomiting, or diarrhea.

 It may also be done to diagnose or confirm disorders of the kidneys or adrenal glands.

-The usual range for a person on a regular diet is 25 to 125 mEq/L per day.
+For adults, normal urine potassium values are generally 20 mEq/L in a random urine sample and 25 to 125 mEq per day in a 24 hour collection.
 Lower or higher urinary level may occur depending on the amount of potassium in your diet and the amount of potassium in your body.

 The examples above are common measurements for results of these tests.
 Normal value ranges may vary slightly among different laboratories.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.